 The first step to becoming a Humane Society Naples volunteer is to attend a recruitment meeting for your age group:

-2nd Saturday of the month – Feline Fan Club Volunteers 12-15 year olds with parents/guardians who will supervise their time.
+2nd Saturday of the month – Feline Fan Club Volunteers ages 12 to 15 with parents/guardians who will supervise their time.

-3rd Saturday of the month – Volunteers 16 years and over.
+3rd Saturday of the month – Volunteers ages 16 and up.

 Next Orientation Dates:

 - The minimum age to volunteer is 12 years old.
-12-15 year olds may volunteer in the Feline Fan Club and must be accompanied by a parent or guardian at all times.
+12 to 15-year-olds may volunteer in the Feline Fan Club and must be accompanied by a parent or guardian at all times.

 - Student/Youth volunteers who are aged 16 years old may volunteer independently without a parent’s supervision.
 Volunteering for HSN is a great way to log student hours for class, graduation or scholarships.
-There are a few restrictions on the areas you may help us, until you are 18 years.
+There are a few restrictions on the areas you may help us until you are 18 years old.

 Our Canine Coach Volunteers are dog lovers who are responsible for socializing, training and giving outside exercise to all of our adoptable shelter dogs.
 It’s an active role and you should comfortable handling dogs of all sizes, temperaments and energy levels who are housed in mixed kennels.
 We’ll provide you with basic training for handling our shelter animals and expect you to continue with your training as you progress as a volunteer.
 Your work as a Canine Coach plays a big role in helping our dogs find loving new homes.